Reasons to think twice before icing an injury and what to do instead

 For these reasons, we want to avoid using heat in the first 48 hours.
 After that time, heat might be helpful, depending on the severity and nature of the injury.
 Bottom line: Don’t use heat if bruising is present, swelling is present, or if the injury is severe.

 For mild injuries, re-evaluate after 48 hours to decide if heat might be helpful.
 Practice the BE CALM recommendations to decrease your pain and swelling.
 Do not apply heat if swelling is still present.
 If the swelling has abated, you can apply heat for 5 minutes and assess your results.
-If heat increases your pain or brings back the swelling, your body is telling you not to use it.
+If heat increases your pain or brings back the swelling, your body is telling you not to use it yet.

 What comes next?

 BE CALM is a strategy for maximizing the healing capacity of your body.
 What follows it depends on the severity of your injury.
-For something like a mild ankle sprain or a pulled hamstring, you will likely notice improvement within the first 48 hours due to proportionate levels of inflammation engaging the healing process.
-For injuries of a more severe nature, be sure to follow up with the appropriate healthcare practitioner for guidance in creating a program that will bring you fully back to a state of balance and strength.
+For something like a mild ankle sprain or a mildly pulled hamstring, you will likely notice improvement within the first 48 hours due to proportionate levels of inflammation engaging the healing process.
+For injuries of a more severe nature, be sure to follow up with an appropriate healthcare practitioner for guidance in creating a program that will bring you fully back to a state of balance and strength.

 Rebecca Dietzel received her Master of Science from Columbia University (NY).
 She maintains private practices in New York City and Vermont teaching nutritional biochemistry and neuromuscular training.
-She is also the nutrition consultant for Canada’s National Ballet School.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License